 Bare Essence at the Sands lived up to its billing as a "sexy, sizzling revue."
 All the shows conveyed a sense of euphoria.

 For Crazy Girls, the room at the Riviera provided some intimacy.
 My feeling of being hustled in and out derived from wanting to take those thighs home with me.

 I made it to Arizona Charlie's for the Naughty Ladies review.
 It was old-timey fun.
 High button shoes!
 For the finale, we paraded to "When The Saints Go Marching In."

 The Elvis impersonator at Vegas World did a complimentary show.
 He called himself E.P.
 King.
 I looked down on the city from the top of the building.
 A promo ticket gave me access to Imperial Palace's antique cars.

 I was scared of Death Valley in 1979.
 This time, I took the Silver Star Line tour.
-I rode shotgun in the van as we made stops at Dante's View and the Devil's Golf Course.
-The "golf course" is a dried lake with salt 3 feet deep.
+I rode shotgun in the van as we made stops at Dante's View and Devil's Golf Course.
+The golf course is a dried lake with salt 3 feet deep.
 I tasted it.
 Death Valley is on the Nevada-California line.

 In Laughlin, 90 miles from Vegas, I took a taxi ride on the Colorado River.

 Returning to Louisville in order to rendezvous with Michael, I came east on I-40, old Route 66: Kingman, Flagstaff, Albuquerque, Amarillo, Oklahoma City, Little Rock, Memphis & Nashville.